jh3nd3rs0n/argmatey/README.md

          * Invoked when either of the options "-d" and "--decode" is
          * encountered.
          *
-         * Methods that are annotated with @OptionGroup without an
+         * Methods that are annotated with @Option without an
          * @OptionArgSpec can have no method parameters or only one
          * method parameter of type boolean.
          */